 Situated on the Beaminster Road, on the left is Broadwindsor Cricket Club.

 A friendly village cricket club for over 90 years.
 League games are played on Sunday, Friendly matches on Saturdays and evening league competition throughout the summer nights.
-All started up again on Sunday 25th April with an away game at Yeovil.

 - Sat 17th July v Les Erbs CC (Home) – T